adobe/helix-cli/README.md

 # Developing Helix CLI

+## Passing action parameters

+You can use `hlx up --dev-default param1 value1 param2 value2` to pass additional
+action parameters as needed.
+For example: `hlx up --dev-default HTTP_TIMEOUT 2000` will enable a Helix project developer to configure request timeouts.

 ## Testing

 You can use `npm run check` to run the tests and check whether your code adheres